Buying a home

 If you’re buying your first home, you may be entitled to a little help from the government.
 You can find out more at the Office of State Revenue website (www.osr.nsw.gov.au).

-In NSW the sale of property is taxed.
-This tax takes the form of stamp duty, which is calculated based on the price of the property.
-You will need to pay stamp duty at settlement.
+In NSW, the purchase of property is taxed.
+This tax takes the form of duty, which is calculated based on the price of the property.
+Usually you will need to pay this duty at or before settlement.
 However, your obligation to pay is sometimes waived if you’re a first home buyer or if you’re buying a newly constructed home.
-For more information visit the Office of State Revenue website (www.osr.nsw.gov.au).
+For more information visit the Office of State Revenue.

 If a property isn’t purely residential in its nature, the sale may incur GST.
 Investment properties can also be subject to Land Tax.
 It’s important your solicitor goes through the contract for sale to make sure the cost of these taxes it isn’t unfairly passed onto you as the buyer.